LittleGitPhoenix/UI.Wpf.Architecture.VMFirst.DialogProvider/README.md

 ## DefaultButtonConfigurations

 For the most common buttons predefined configurations are available.
 Those can be used directly.
-Alternetivly some overloads of the methods to show dialogs also accept an `DialogButtons` enumeration.
+Alternatively some overloads of the methods to show dialogs also accept an `DialogButtons` enumeration.

 | Button configuration | Enumeration value |
 | :- | :- |